 I’ve attached my name to the company as my previous experience is relatively unique and that’s what the course will based upon.
 (It’s also a little tricky to get a good url these days!)
 The aim is to pass on what I have learned and how I do things.
 This is not to say that this is the right way, it’s just my way.
 It will cater for most ideas no matter how wild they may be.
 If you want to push the boundaries, this is a great intro to what you can expect and how to tackle it.

 The big thing for me is that this is about passion for adventure and the genuine desire to allow others to really see and experience what impact it can have on your life.
 I love the country of Indonesia, overland travel, adventure, mentoring, giving back, meeting new people, showing them what they’re capable of and helping them develop and achieve what they set out to do.
 So once I had made the decision I was going to do this, I focused all my efforts to get this idea up and running as soon as possible, with the aim being to provide the best possible value and experience.
-I really want this to grow organically by word of mouth and reputation and as it has my name on it I better to do a damn good job!
+I really want this to grow organically by word of mouth and reputation.
+As it has my name on it I better to do a damn good job!